Rule Number One: Be ready now.

 Gasoline generators emit toxic carbon monoxide fumes.
 Do not run the generator indoors or in an attached garage.
 Ever.
 Do not operate it near an open window as fumes may enter the house.
 BE SAFE!

 Hopefully, you will never need a generator.
-But the chances are good that you will and you will rest easier knowing that you are prepared for a major power outage.
+But if the chances are good that you will need one, you will rest easier knowing that you are prepared for a major power outage.